-I have been the recipient of an Outstanding Performance Award for excellence in teaching and research from the University of Waterloo in 2015.
+I have been the recipient of a 2021 Arts Award for Teaching from the UW Faculty of Arts and an Outstanding Performance Award for Excellence in Teaching and Research from the University of Waterloo in 2015.
 I am most proud, however, of having been the 2017 recipient of the Federation of Students Excellence in Undergraduate Teaching Award (Ontario Undergraduate Student Alliance).

 The University of Waterloo is located on the traditional territory of the Attawandaron (Neutral), Anishnaabeg, and Haudenosaunee peoples.
 The University of Waterloo is situated on the Haldimand Tract, land promised to Six Nations, which includes six miles on each side of the Grand River.